alstampe/Capstone---NLP-project/capstone report template.md

         fin_sent.append(remove_stopwords(sent))
     return fin_sent

-A final sentence wil typically look like this (sentence no 80 in Swanns Way):
+A final sentence will typically look like this (sentence no 80 in Swanns Way):

 ['Come', 'stop', 'husband', 'drinking', 'brandy']

 #### Looking at frequent words in a text

-Zooming on on the corpus the need for data cleaning soon becomes obvious.
-First try of 'most common words' on a raw (uncleaned) corpus returns a rather uninteresting list over the 10 most frequent 'words', using FreqDist (from nltk.probability import FreqDist)
+Zooming on on the corpus, the need for data cleaning soon becomes obvious.
+First try of 'most common words' on a raw (uncleaned) corpus returns a rather uninteresting list over the 10 most frequent 'words', using FreqDist (from nltk.probability import FreqDist).

 ({',': 460770, 'the': 270580, '.': 258286, 'and': 160660, 'of': 143300, 'to': 142159, 'a': 95923, 'I': 91671, 'in': 78754, 'that': 71929, ...})

-Removing punctiations and single characters with a small cleaning function improves a little
+Removing punctiations and single characters with a small cleaning function improves a little:

 cleanlist=[]
 def sentence_to_cleanlist(raw):